Electronic structure and transport in materials with flat bands: 2D materials and quasicrystals

-Lanczos method, which has been used in some of ours papers \cite{Trambly11,Trambly13,Trambly14,Missaoui17, Missaoui18,Omid20}, leads to a convolution of the DOS by a Lorentzian function which a small width $\epsilon$.
+One can then directly evaluate the DOS from the Lanczos coefficients \cite{Haydock1972,Pettifor,Gagliano1987,Dagotto1994,Schenk08}.
+This method is known as recursion method and has been used in some of our papers \cite{Trambly11,Trambly13,Trambly14,Missaoui17, Missaoui18,Omid20}, but it leads to a convolution of the DOS by a Lorentzian function which a small width $\epsilon$.
 Thus $\epsilon$ is a kind of energy resolution of the calculation.
 Usually we use $\epsilon = 1$ or $5$\,meV.
-But for systems with a gap, to avoid the tail expansion of the Lorentzian function in the gap, it is more efficient to diagonalize the tridiagonal Hamiltonian of dimension $N_r\times N_r$ and to compute the DOS by Gaussian broadening of the spectrum\,\cite{Lacroix20,Lacroix_these}.
-Most of time, we use a Gaussian standard deviation of $\epsilon =5$\,meV.
-Note that for energies $E$ that are not close to the gap the two methods give almost the same results.
+However, for systems with a gap, to avoid the tail expansion of the Lorentzian function in the gap, it is more efficient to diagonalize the tridiagonal Lanczos matrix of dimension $N_r\times N_r$ and to evaluate the DOS by Gaussian broadening of the spectrum\,\cite{Lacroix20,Lacroix_these}.
+Most of the time, we use a Gaussian standard deviation of $\epsilon =5$\,meV.
+Note that for energies $E$ that are not close to the gap, the two methods give almost the same results.

 The tight-binding (TB) Hamiltonian $\hat{H}$, written in a supercell, takes into account the effects of elastic collisions (static defects).
 Therefore, in the framework of a TB model, all quantum effects --including all multiple scattering effects-- are taken into account to calculate the average square spreading $\Delta X^2(E,t)$ and the diffusion coefficient without inelastic scattering, i.e.,\ at zero temperature.